3 Reasons Why Anger Is So Hard for You

 1. No one got angry (at least externally).
 Even when big things happened, your parents (or other adults) stuffed their feelings down or ignored them and put on a happy face or disconnected.
 There may have been sadness or disconnection from each other or avoiding conflict - but never a healthy, grounded experience or expression of anger.

 You may have been told things like “we don’t get angry in this family” or been ignored when you were angry.
-Having experiences (or non-experiences, really) like this of anger often result in anxiety - the anger doesn’t go away, it just gets stored in your body and comes out in a more acceptable way.
+Having experiences (or non-experiences, really) like this of anger often result in anxiety - the anger doesn’t go away, it just gets stored in your body and comes out in a different way.

 Maybe no one expressed anger outwardly in your family, so you didn't either, but expressing anxiety about your grades was accepted so you learned to do that instead.
 The anger shifted a bit, but it remained in your body and your nervous system (anger and anxiety are often closely related in how they feel internally).